Andrew0613/Andrew0613/README.md

 ### Glad to see you here!
 I am a  student from Beijing Institute of Technology.
 My major is artificial intelligence.
-My research interests are cooperative games and computer vision
+My research interests are deep learning and computer vision

 <br/>